josegonz115/depdu/README.md

 depdu is a chatbot designed to suggest the best birth control options based on your background.
 The webapp will ask a series of questions and by providing detailed responses and descriptions, depdu will recommend birth control methods tailored to your needs.
 Additionally, depdu includes a feature that shows the nearest birth control clinics and Planned Parenthood locations using Google Maps.

 ## DISCLAIMER
-We are not healthcare professionals. depdu is designed to provide general guidance for those who may be shy to reach out or cannot find other resources.
-For professional medical advice, diagnosis, or treatment, always seek the advice of your physician or other qualified health provider.
-If you are in need of immediate help, dial 911 or seek actual medical assistance.
+We are not healthcare professionals. depdu is intended to offer general guidance for individuals who may be hesitant to seek help or are unable to find other resources.
+For professional medical advice, diagnosis, or treatment, always consult your physician or another qualified healthcare provider.
+If you require immediate assistance, dial 911 or seek emergency medical help.

 ## Access
 To access depdu, follow these steps: